”We have no special

 Help with specific difficulties

-As well as the Code of Practice overview, we have written miniature guides to offer an outline of some of the most prevalent needs, as well as thoughts about useful resources and signposts to different types of support available.
+Here you will find a selection of miniature guides to offer an outline of some of the most prevalent needs.
+They include useful resources and signposts to further support.

-The first 3 of these guides are available to read and/or download:
+The first 6 guides are available to read and/or download:

 School Readiness